Ongoing

 Salisbury's collective bargaining framework was created through a unanimous charter amendment in 2022 under the prior administration.
 City officials at the time said the charter route was chosen to make the rights harder to reverse in the future.

 The current proposal is not the first attempt to weaken the framework.
 In November 2025, a narrower effort to limit arbitration and shift more bargaining authority toward the mayor failed after significant worker pushback.
-The current proposal goes further by seeking full repeal.
+The current proposal goes further by seeking full repeal, and is now moving as Charter Amendment Resolution 2026-3, which would repeal Article 23 of the city charter outright.

 Critics have also raised broader policy alternatives.
 One is annexation and tax-base growth: if properties outside city limits are already benefiting from city services or infrastructure, annexation could broaden the municipal tax base over time.
 Another is the city's past use of long-term development incentives.
 Salisbury approved a 20-year HORIZON tax-credit agreement for The Ross project and defended that approach as a way to encourage redevelopment and future tax-base growth.
 Opponents can use that comparison to argue the city has accepted delayed near-term revenue in other contexts and should be cautious about treating worker bargaining rights as uniquely unaffordable.